Can Children Go to School With Lyme Disease? School Problems, Brain Fog, and 504 Accommodations

 When Lyme disease is mistaken for behavioral problems

-Symptoms such as fatigue, irritability, difficulty concentrating, headaches, and fluctuating performance may resemble anxiety disorders, ADHD, or mood disorders.
+Symptoms such as fatigue, irritability, difficulty concentrating, headaches, and fluctuating academic performance may resemble anxiety disorders, ADHD, learning disorders, or mood disorders.

-Children may therefore receive behavioral labels before clinicians recognize an underlying medical condition.
+Children may therefore be evaluated primarily for behavioral or learning disorders before clinicians recognize an underlying medical illness.

-Recognizing the medical contribution to these symptoms may help children receive more appropriate support and treatment.
+Recognizing the medical contribution to these symptoms may help children receive more appropriate support, educational accommodations, and treatment.

 Frequently Asked Questions